 Over the past 17 years of practice, Tom Selby has concentrated his practice in two (usually) distinct areas: patent litigation and professional liability defense.
-He serves as is Co-Head of the firm’s Patent Litigation practice group working on patent and licensing litgation, and at the same time represents accounting firms in major regulatory and trial matters.
+He serves as Co-Head of the firm’s Patent Litigation practice group working on patent and licensing litigation, and at the same time represents accounting firms in major regulatory and trial matters.

 Tom has represented clients in intellectual property disputes over software, biotech, pharmaceutical, medical device, and communications technologies.
 He recently served as lead counsel to Pfizer at a bench trial over the major cancer treatment Sutent®, in which Pfizer prevailed on all issues.
 In 2014, in addition to ongoing matters for Pfizer, he represented Intel in trade secrets litigation, and Novartis subsidiary Alcon in Hatch-Waxman litigation.
 Tom was lead counsel for ACell, Inc. in successful inter partes interference proceedings, that followed successful federal court litigation.
 He has an active inter partes review practice before the United States Patent and Trademark Office.
 Tom has been recognized in the 2014-2016 editions of Washington, D.C.
 Super Lawyers Magazine under the category of Intellectual Property Litigation and has been listed as a “Life Science Star” in the 2015 and 2016 editions of LMG Life Sciences.